-This function describes an exponential growth that is subject to saturation that occurs at the limiting value R{max} .
-The parameter A is the number of times the initial value must grow to reach R{max} , and B determines the rate and direction of growth.
-The function will increase when B is positive and decrease when B is negative.
+This function describes an exponential growth that is subject to saturation that occurs at the limiting value $R{max}$ .
+The parameter A is the number of times the initial value must grow to reach $R{max}$ , and B determines the rate and direction of growth.
+The function increases when B is positive and decrease when B is negative.